rkmasiello/fountfi-sovabtc/ASSESSMENT_REPORT.md

 ## Executive Summary

-The FountFi Multi-Collateral BTC Vault has been successfully implemented and is **production-ready**.
+The FountFi Multi-Collateral BTC Vault has been successfully implemented and **deployed to Base Sepolia testnet**.
 The system leverages existing FountFi components while simplifying the architecture to create a unified BTC vault that accepts multiple collateral types and redeems in sovaBTC only.
-All core functionality is complete, tested, and deployable.
+All core functionality is complete, tested, and live on testnet.

-## Current Status: ✅ READY FOR PRODUCTION
+## Current Status: ✅ DEPLOYED TO BASE SEPOLIA

 ### System Overview
 - **Architecture**: ERC-4626 compliant multi-collateral BTC vault
 - **Collateral Support**: WBTC, TBTC, sovaBTC (extensible to more)
-- **Redemption**: sovaBTC only with 14-day queue system
+- **Redemption**: sovaBTC only with configurable queue system
 - **NAV Management**: Manual price oracle updates for yield tracking
 - **Test Coverage**: 509 tests passing (100% success rate)
-- **Deployment**: Complete deployment infrastructure ready
+- **Deployment Status**: Live on Base Sepolia (Chain ID: 84532)
-- **Target Network**: Base Sepolia (Chain ID: 84532)
+- **Vault Token**: mcBTC (Multi-Collateral BTC)
 - **RPC Provider**: Alchemy

 ## Implementation Progress